-I am looking for motivated and hard-working graduate and undergraduate students to work with me - email me your CV and the interest in the graph analytics area to join!
+Currently I have no open position, but I am always looking for motivated and hard-working PhD students or Postdocs to join - email me your CV and your interest in the graph analytics area to join the group!

 The increasing interest in social networks, knowledge graphs, protein-interaction, and many other types of networks has raised the question how users can explore such large and complex graph structures easily.
 In this regard, graph exploration has emerged as a complementary toolbox for graph management, graph mining, or graph visualization in which the user is a first class citizen.
 Graph exploration combines and expands database, data mining, and machine learning approaches with the user eye on one side and the system perspective on the other.